A cloud service for mobile gaming isn't as dumb as it sounds

 I'm not an avid mobile gamer, but there are several titles even I recognize on Hatch's books, such as Monument Valley, Pac-Man Championship Edition DX, Rocket Riot and Mini Metro.
 A new partnership with Square Enix Montreal means Hitman GO, Lara Croft GO, Deus Ex GO and Hitman Sniper will arrive on Hatch later this year, too.

-There are only around 50 games playable in the UK currently, but users in other regions have access to more than 100.
-You'd think big developers might shy away from a service like Hatch: Every player is someone that may've otherwise bought these games from the Play Store.
+There are just over 100 games currently playable on the service.
+You'd think big developers might shy away from something like Hatch: Every player is someone that may've otherwise bought these games from the Play Store.
 But that hasn't stopped studios like Ubisoft, Bandai Namco and Ustwo from pledging their support (another big name will be added to that list in a week or so, I'm told).
 The cloud service itself was spun out of and is still majority owned by Rovio, which knows a thing or two about mobile gaming.
 Naturally then, Angry Birds and Bad Piggies have a home on Hatch.

 Developers showing faith in Hatch, not to mention wanting a cut of ad/subscription revenue, is one thing.
 Execution is the other part of the puzzle.
 And if you're still struggling to see the value in a cloud streaming service for mobile games, actually playing around with Hatch is where it all seems to come together.
 For lack of a more eloquent phrase, it's slick AF.